tritonJS826/masters-way/mw-training-bff/apiAutogenerated/mw-training-bff/docs/SessionsAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiSessionPostRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiCreateSessionRequest struct via the builder pattern

 Name | Type | Description  | Notes